instead-hub/instead/doc/stead3-en.md

 the key no, talking about the fact that the door is closed, and prohibit the transition.
 It increases interactivity and simplifies the code.
-If you want to do the door object in the scene, place it in the room, but in the 'act' handlerd o the inspection doors, or allow the player to open it with a key (how to do it - we will look at later), but the transition itself give make the player in the usual way through the line transitions.
+If you want to do the door object in the scene, place it in the room, but in the 'act' handler do the inspection of the doors, or allow the player to open it with a key (how to do it - we will look at later), but the transition itself give make the player in the usual way through the line transitions.